IceCubeOpenSource/i3deepice/README.md

 # 1. Installation & Usage

 The package can be simply installed by running `python setup.py install`.
-As an alternative add the path to the tool's main folder to your `$PYTHONPATH`.
+As an alternative add the path to the tool's main folder to your `$PYTHONPATH` (this might especially the easier option if you work on Icecube's NPX cluster).

 All the functionality is provided by the main script `i3module.py`.
 There are two ways of running the software after loading the icecube environment (and potential GPU libraries):